 Our religion has been hijacked by the morality of self-interest.
-Ayn Rand, herself an antireligous atheist, wrote a book Atlas Shrugged that now sells four hundred thousand copies a year.
+Ayn Rand wrote a book Atlas Shrugged that now sells four hundred thousand copies a year.
 This book is the philosophical underpinning of Tea Party movement and 2012 U.S. Republican candidate for President, Paul Ryan.
 Ryan is Catholic.

 Just by the name alone, – morality of self-interest – you know there is something out of balance with that.
 Too much emphasis on ego, the rational and narcissism.
 And morality?
 It’s just the opposite of that.